-This is a nationally known and respected

-program on realistic self-defense tactics and techniques for assigned, identifying, and transgender women in the UMB community.
+This nationally known and respected program teaches realistic self-defense tactics and techniques teaches realistic self-defense tactics and techniques for assigned, identifying, and transgender women in the UMB community.
 R.A.D. is a comprehensive course that begins with awareness, prevention, risk reduction, and risk avoidance before progressing to the basics of hands-on defense training.
-It is taught to students, faculty, and staff by UMBPD instructors.
+It is taught to students, faculty, and staff by UMB Police and Public Safety instructors.